MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data.md

 #### Guidelines for correcting errors in data

+*Applies to: data source admin*

 This section contains help for correcting data in an uploaded source file that is causing validation errors.

-When any data row or column has an invalid value for any attribute, the entire upload will fail until you fix the source file (or you fix the attribute mapping).
+When any data row or column has an invalid value for any attribute, the entire upload will fail until you fix the source file.

 ##### Rules for field headers